mckib2/rawdatarinator/README.rst

 Quick View
 **********

-Display processed MRI data from `.npz` file.
+Display processed MRI data from `.hdf5` or `.npz` files.
 No arguments displays the IFFT of the k-space data.

 Command-line Options
 --------------------